TOURETTE'S SYNDROME (TS)

 1. Medications

-• Alpha-adrenergic agonists – Clonidine and guanfacine are often used to reduce hyperactivity and impulsivity, especially in children with co-occurring ADHD.
+• Alpha-adrenergic medications: Clonidine and guanfacine help control impulsivity and hyperactivity, especially in children with ADHD.

 2. Behavioral Therapy